-"I will begin with Duff, that young alcoholic I was looking after in the eighties.
-Duff was staying with me in my apartment on Burnaby Street in the West End.
+"I will begin with nigel, that young alcoholic I was looking after in the eighties.
+Nigel was staying with me in my apartment in the West End.
 He had become involved with AA and asked if he could stay with me, so I supported him for a while in his recovery.
 He stayed with me almost three months, then we moved, to different places.
 We weren't trying to escape from each other.
 If truth be told, we lived so well together, that it often was no different from living alone, except there was someone there for me to talk to.
 And we would have the most incredible conversations at night before going to sleep.
 It was for both of us a very warm and nurturing arrangement, which was a real consolation, given the hell he had put me through over a year earlier when he was drinking like a camel.

-"Duff´s sister had some friends, who had some friends, who had bought an acre of property in Richmond with a dilapidated farmhouse.
+nigel's brother had some friends, who had some friends, who had bought an acre of property in Richmond with a dilapidated farmhouse.
 They were seeking a tenant for said house.
 It was a teardown disguised as a fixer-upper.
 And the rent was super cheap.
 The catch?
 I would be the one to take care of all the renos and repairs.

 No comments: